 - Work with experienced contractors.
 Hire contractors who’ve been in the industry for more than three years.
 It’s also advisable to hire a contractor who’s a member of the National Association of the Remodeling Industry (NARI).

 - Visit the site.
 Make sure you visit your home during the remodel.
 This lets you build rapport with your contractor and the construction team.
 Visiting the site also lets you check if they’re maintaining a clean work site so that you don’t get in trouble with the homeowners association.

 - Think of the resale value.
 Don’t redesign or remodel for the sake of aesthetics.
 It’s important to plan and keep your home’s resale value in mind.
 Design a place that will still sell in five to ten years.

 - Communicate constantly.
 Let your contractor know if there are things that don’t meet your expectations.
 This gives them ample time to address the issue.
 Before the start of the project, be sure to get your contractor’s phone number so that you can keep each other updated.

+We’ve talked about some of the most common home improvement mishaps and tips for successful home improvement projects.
 By following the tips above, your home improvement project will be a success.
 Everything will go smoothly as long as you plan ahead and express your expectations.

 If you’re looking for an expert contractor, reach out to Luxury Property Care.
 We are a group of property managers with decades of experience in the real estate industry.
 We’ve established a network of reputable contractors, architects, and designers who can complete your project for a reasonable price.